piano-miles/SPANet/docs/EventInfo.md

 Any groupings of three or more particles will mean that **ALL** of the particles are symmetric with each other.
 Any elements not present in the permutations description will be assumed to be invariant with only itself.

-For example, using the same four particles as above ` [event_particle_1, event_particle_2, event_particle_3] ` defines a group with the first three particles are completely invariant with respect to each other but the final particle `event_particle_4` is invariant with nothing.
+For example, using the same four particles as above ` [event_particle_1, event_particle_2, event_particle_3] ` defines a group where the first three particles are completely invariant with respect to each other but the final particle `event_particle_4` is invariant with nothing.

 ### Explicit Permutation groups